 Every spring she conducts a study trip to Israel and Palestine with her students in the Peace and Conflict Studies program.

-Read an interview with Hilde by the U.S. Embassy in Norway and watch her lecture on American exceptionalism held at the Nobel Institute in 2015.
+Read Hilde's article on Trump and American exceptionalism in TNSR, and on America First and national identity in Global Affairs, and watch her lecture on American exceptionalism held at the Nobel Institute in 2015.'